 How does the Solvita compost test work?

-Solvita chemistry gels react to the concentration of CO2 and NH3 gases.
+Solvita chemistry gels react to the concentration of CO2 and NH3 gases released naturally from compost.
 Conducting the compost test is easy:

 - Simply take a sample of compost by filling the test jar to volume

 - Insert the Solvita probes and seal the container.

-- Allow the container to rest for 4 hours.
+- Allow the container to stand for 4 hours.

 - Read the compost maturity test results by comparing the probe color to the color chart.
 For further accuracy, read the probes with a Digital Color Reader.

 What does the Compost Maturity Test include?

 Each Solvita Compost Test includes:

 - 6 CO2 and 6 NH3 test probes

 - An instruction manual that gives guidelines for proper use of compost products at each level of maturity and activity.